XuanrZhang/miREC/src/README.md

 Notes: For using the files conveniently, I used the same file names to save the sequences after correction.
 # Output
 The output will be saved to the directory of ./Data/synthetic_963miRNAs_Reads/output/ .
 For each dataset (e.g. D1910246.assembled.2NN.fastq), it will produce three output (e.g. D1910246.assembled.2NN.fastq.count.txt, D1910246.assembled.2NN.fastq.frenochangereads.txt and D1910246.assembled.2NN.fastq.stats.txt)
-- *.count.txt: it saves the copy numbers before and after correction by miREC and Karect.
+- *.count.txt saves the copy numbers before and after correction by miREC and Karect.
-- *.frenochangereads.txt: it records the sequences whose frequencies are unchanged between before and after correction and the editing distance with the 963 miRNAs.
+- *.frenochangereads.txt records the sequences whose frequencies are unchanged between before and after correction and the editing distance with the 963 miRNAs.
-- *.stats.txt: see the description in the file.
+- *.stats.txt has detailed descriptions for itself.